 Getting a Tick Off of Your Dog

-First, run your fingers slowly over your dog's entire body.
+Start by running your fingers slowly over your dog's entire body.
 If you feel a bump or swollen area, check to see if a tick has burrowed there.
 Don't limit your search to your dog's torso: check between his toes, under his armpits, the insides of his ears, and around his face and chin.

-Is it a tick?
+Step 2: Is it a tick?

-Safe tick removal
+Step 3: Safe removal

-- Clean pair of tweezers or a commercial tick remover
+- Clean tweezers / tick remover

 - Isopropyl alcohol

-If you're using a tick remover:
+Using a tick remover:

 Keep an eye on the area where the tick was to see if an infection surfaces.
 If the skin remains irritated or infected, make an appointment with your veterinarian.

-Watch your dog for symptoms of tick-borne diseases.
+Watch your pet for symptoms of tick-borne diseases.
 Some symptoms include arthritis or lameness that lasts for three to four days, reluctance to move, swollen joints, fever, fatigue, swollen lymph nodes, loss of appetite and neurological problems.

 If you or your companion animals spend any time outdoors, you should routinely check for ticks.
 Ticks transfer between hosts, so it is important to check all family members after outdoor activities in wooded, leafy or grassy areas.an outing.